Marco-Puig/ChiselEngine/README.md

 ## Design Philosophy

-ChiselEngine is built on the principle of **"Zero-Friction Development."** The architecture is designed so that a developer can focus on gameplay logic without needing to be an expert in OpenGL, OpenXR, or multi-threaded physics.
+ChiselEngine is designed so that a developer can focus on gameplay logic without needing to be an expert in OpenGL, OpenXR, or multi-threaded physics.

 ### Node-Based Scene Graph (Babylon.js Inspired)
 Everything in the world is a `Node`.
 Whether it's a camera, a light, or a 3D model, they all inherit from a common base.
 This allows for: